andrew07littell/Notice-Search-App/README.md

 The project is preconfigured with Jest and React Testing Library.
 You can run the test suite with `npm test`.

-## Requirements

-Using any development environment you are comfortable with, complete the requirements below.
-You can use any additional libraries or tools you prefer.
-Use Git to track your progress and commit your work as you go.

 ### Search UI

 - [ ] The dashboard should display a search input and a list of notices